 Another busy day, another project to juggle, and a stack of drawings to review.
-Amidst all the important application specific details, there's a callout for an ASSE 1060 enclosure.
+Amid all the important application-specific details, there's a call out for an ASSE 1060 enclosure.
 "At least that piece will be easy," you say to yourself.
-Making a quick call to a colleague, a Google search, or an email to your local supply house rep will let you cross that item off the list to let you focus on the guts of the project.
+Making a quick call to a colleague, a Google search, or an email to your local manufacturer rep or distributor will let you cross that item off the list to let you focus on the guts of the project.

-However, when you see ASSE 1060 enclosure called out, it's important to know that you've got options that could actually substantially simplify the real work of your project.
-This article will quickly run through some of them - longer term this will open up new options for you that will save you time.
-That payoff requires just a few minutes to learn about the background of enclosures.
+However, when you see an ASSE 1060 enclosure called out, it's important to know that you've got brand options that could actually substantially simplify the real work of your project.
+Here are the three factors you need to know to make the right decision.

 Let's start with the potentially most important factor.
-Believe it or not, your choice of enclosure supplier is about more than the generic vs. branded term.
+Believe it or not, your choice of backflow cover supplier is about more than the generic versus branded term.
 Instead, focus directly on the project design.
-Ask potential vendors if they have stock drawings of piping, valves and pumps that could save you reinventing the wheel — letting you get on to other projects and details faster.
+Ask the enclosure manufacturer for stock drawings of backflow assemblies drawn with the enclosure that could save you reinventing the wheel — letting you get on to other projects and details faster.